 We have a Keurig in our office – a newer, fancy-ish model.
 We have a box of shared coffee pods, a stash of cups, and often a bottle of coffee creamer someone bought and wrote “for everyone” on the label so we could all partake.
 Both coffee drinkers and those that prefer tea love using this convenient machine.

-But what happened was so much better.
+What actually happened was so much better.

 I made sure to thank the person that made the coffee, but otherwise thought nothing of it.